AbisoyeOnanuga/firekit-taipy/README.md

 ### Table

-The first page show a list of all active wildfires in BC. the list can be filtered with a control at the top left by applying multiple filters for any column.
+The table page show a list of all active wildfires in BC. the list can be filtered with a control at the top left by applying multiple filters for any column.

 ### Map

 A map can be found on this page to explore the data.
 Colors and sizes are dependent on the Stage of Control and incident size(Ha) in each location.

+### Dashboard

+The dashboard page shows wildfire status on a specific location.
+The location can be changed.
+It will update the cards provided on this page.

 ## Directory Structure